Pegunigalsidase alfa (PRX-102)

 SUBSTANTIALLY GREATER ENZYME EXPOSURE – 14 DAYS OF ACTIVE ENZYME

-In clinical trials, pegunigalsidase alfa has been shown to be active in the plasma for the entire two-week period between infusions.
+In the PhaseI/II study, pegunigalsidase alfa has been shown to be active in the plasma for the entire two-week period between infusions.

 This level of enzyme activity in the blood is substantially higher than that seen in currently available enzyme replacement therapies for the treatment of Fabry disease.